pavitranew/session-4/readme.md

 ## Homework

-See session-4-homework repo.
+Complete the Express application so that each navigation item works (i.e. displays relevant content in the browser)

 ## CRUD (continued)

-* cd into the working directory and npm install all dependencies.
+* cd into the `working` directory and npm install all dependencies.
 * review the connection settings.
 * log into mLab.com and find your database and database user.